The Warehouse Christian Trust

 That is one arm of the Trust – our other arm is Skillway

 Skillway was authorised by the Trustees of the Warehouse Christian Trust in March 1997.
 The original premises were located in Walnut Tree Close, Guildford in association with Weiland’s electrical components factory.
 Subsequent locations have included the Pump House in Farnham and latterly the Chapel workshop site in Deanery Road, Godalming.
-Skillway provides a vital service to local education serving many schools within the locality and providing apprenticeship-type education for pupils of both sexes of ages 14 and 15.
-Disheartened pupils are energised and motivated and often proceed to formal apprenticeships or full time employment in craft or trade professions.
-Some continue in full-time employment.
+Skillway provides a vital service to local education serving many schools within the locality and providing apprenticeship-type education for pupils of both sexes from Year 9 onwards.
+Disheartened pupils are energised and motivated and usually proceed to College placements, formal apprenticeships, or full time employment in craft or trade professions.

-The team at Skillway are Vivien Gillman (Chief Executive Officer/Facilitator) and Greg Bleach (Workshop Manager) and a team of volunteer craft and trades people.
+The team at Skillway are Vivien Gillman (Trustee/Facilitator) and Greg Bleach (General Manager) and a team of volunteer craft and trades people.